Last updated

 To prevent misuse, some restrictions apply to the assets used in an AMM.
 If you try to create an AMM with an asset that does not meet these restrictions, the transaction fails.
 The rules are as follows:

 • If the asset is a token whose issuer uses Authorized Trust Lines, the creator of the AMM must be authorized to hold those tokens.
-Only users whose trust lines are authorized can deposit that token into the AMM or withdraw it; however, users can still deposit or withdraw the other asset.
+Only your authorized trust lines can deposit that token into the AMM or withdraw it; however, you can still deposit or withdraw the other asset.

 • If the Clawback amendment is enabled, the issuer of the token must not have enabled the ability to claw back their tokens.